earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R03-summarize-time-series-data-by-month-or-day-R.md

 ## <i class="fa fa-pencil-square-o" aria-hidden="true"></i> Challenge

-Create a subset plot - ...for september.
+Create a subset plot that only shows data for Julian day range: 230-290.
+This date range is approximately the end of August - Oct (2013).

 </div>